 This movie is your typical 1940’s rom-com about a beautiful widow and the cantankerous phantom of a dead sea captain who simultaneously offends and woos the object of his affection, all while managing to publish a best selling memoir “Blood and Swash.”
 You know, the usual.
 It’s hard to imagine abuncha Hollywood suit types sitting around a table in 1946 and agreeing this movie was ever a good idea, but oddly enough, it’s pretty swell.
 It’s touching without being overly sentimental, and you find yourself rooting for the ghost to get some lady action.
 It’s weird, but it works.

 People don’t think of Top Gun as a movie about romance just like people don’t think of Dirty Dancing as a movie about abortion.
 Surprise!
 They snuck that one in.
 With Top Gun, it’s easy to get distracted by the movie’s military machismo, but really, it’s a love story with an undercurrent of pseudo-feminist theology.
 Wait, women’s lib in a military movie?
 Double surprise!
 Plus, lets remember that this was made in 1986 and Tom Cruise was sexy as hell, fresh faced, all jacked up in his Navy uniform and swaggering around like he was hung like Uncle Merl’s bull.
-Who cares if we now know he is crazy as shit?
+Who cares if we now know he is crazy?
 Who cares Kelly McGillis is now a lesbian?
 They make a rockin’ 80’s couple.
 The hair gel alone makes this movie worth the price of the rental.